 So the marketing solution to that problem is to identify who the better prospects are, who value your services, and can pay what you want to charge.
 It has nothing to do with what you’re worth.
 It’s what you need to charge.
 Then, if you pursue that market as a niche and specialize in it, then you can be the one who they choose, because that is your focus.

 Colleen: Couldn’t a pricing problem also have something to do with the value that you’re demonstrating in that proposal process?
-I mean, if you’ve got a proposal that doesn’t talk about the results of your work, for example, and then one of your competitors does … I mean, isn’t that going to make them appear like their work work might be higher value?
+I mean, if you’ve got a proposal that doesn’t talk about the results of your work, for example, and then one of your competitors does … I mean, isn’t that going to make them appear like their work might be of higher value?

 Ilise: Yes.
 I agree with you that in a proposal, it’s important to demonstrate the value.
 But it’s not just in the proposal.
 You need to do that in a qualifying process.
 You need to do that through the questions that you ask that make the prospect say, “Hmm.
 I didn’t even know we needed to know the answer to that question.
 This person obviously knows more, and so maybe we should hire them.”
 That’s part of this establishment of value that needs to be done before you even put prices on the table.